Silent Courier: UK intelligence service MI6 launches dark web portal to recruit foreign spies

 Friday’s launch is accompanied by a slickly produced video harking back to the image of MI6’s espionage most closely associated with the fictional spy James Bond – walks in the deep forest, and lone agents driving an SUV in the desert.
 The video shows a mock-up of the Silent Courier service on a smartphone, with the phrase “transfer information” written in Russian, as a file apparently uploads.

-Moore is leaving as “C” after five years in the job, and will be succeeded next month by Blaise Metriwelli, the first woman to hold the role.
-Metriwelli was formerly “Q,” the director in MI6 responsible for innovation and technology, and had previously worked in the Middle East and Europe.
+Moore is leaving as “C” after five years in the job, and will be succeeded next month by Blaise Metreweli, the first woman to hold the role.
+Metreweli was formerly “Q,” the director in MI6 responsible for innovation and technology, and had previously worked in the Middle East and Europe.

 The-CNN-Wire